Peshawbestown, Michigan: History

 The community developed from a Franciscan Catholic mission, beginning about 1850, to the Chippewa and Ottawa peoples of the area and appears to have been named for a chief of the indigenous people.
 In 1911 the village was described as "two long rows of log cabins, built in 1849," in a February 12, 1911, Detroit Free Press article quoted by Powers.
-He refers to the place as Pshawbatown, and said that Father Ignatius Mrak brought a group of Chippewa from Sault Ste.
-Marie to here in 1849 when he established the mission.
+He refers to the place as Pshawbatown, and says that Father Ignatius Mrak brought here a group of Chippewa from Sault Ste.
+Marie in 1849 when he established the mission.

 But the Catholic Encyclopedia says that from 1849 to 1851, Mrak was assisting Father Francis Pierz in Arbre Croche, a former French colonial settlement near Harbor Springs on Little Traverse Bay.

 Romig says the mission was begun in 1852 by Belgian-born Fr.
 Angelus Van Praemel.
 Mrak, who referred to it as Eagletown, succeeded him in 1855.
 Romig writes that Mrak's successor, the "Rev. Philip Zorn, calls it as Peshaube, after its ruling chief Peshaba; from 1895 on, Rev. Bruno Torka, O.F.M., who was next in charge, calls it Peshawbeston.